Lovepreet-Singh-ACET/Edu-chatBot/README.md

 ## Running the bot using Docker
 First docker is required to be installed on the system to use it.
-It can be downloaded by going to the below mentioned link.
+It can be downloaded using the given link mentioned below.
 > Link: https://docs.docker.com/engine/install/

 Once docker is installed we need to create docker image of the project, it can be done using the below mentioned command.